Nissen96/ChorFlow/README.md

 0
 ```

-This has a single procedure `Search` which calls itself recursively until finding a counterexample, for swapping the process order for each call.
+This has a single procedure `Search` which calls itself recursively until finding a counterexample, swapping the process order for each call.
 The main choreography simply initializes a value and invokes the procedure.

 ### Policies